Introduction

 - Ensure you verify the

-hash as described in the Payment QR-Code section. - Decode the Base64-encoded
+pubkeyhash as described in the Payment QR-Code section. - Decode the Base64-encoded

-field, yielding bytes. - Decode the Hex-encoded
+payloadfield, yielding bytes. - Decode the Hex-encoded

-fields, yielding bytes. - Compute the Double-SHA256 of the decoded payload bytes from step 2, i.e.
+pubkeyandsigfields, yielding bytes. - Compute the Double-SHA256 of the decoded payload bytes from step 2, i.e.

-- Apply BIP-340
+SHA-256(SHA-256(bytes)) - Apply BIP-340

-bytes to recover the full Public Key.
-A BIP-340 library will supply this step (it's essentially parsing a compressed public key.) - Verify the BIP-340 Schnorr signature, using the Double-SHA256 hash as the
+lift_xalgorithm on thepubkeybytes to recover the full Public Key.
+A BIP-340 library will supply this step (it’s essentially parsing a compressed public key.) - Verify the BIP-340 Schnorr signature, using the Double-SHA256 hash as the

-.
+message, and the full Public Key andsig.
 A BIP-340 library will supply the signature verification algorithm.
 If this step fails, it suggests a MITM attack or faulty implementation. - Parse the JSON payload bytes using a standard JSON parser.

 - Check the

-. - Display the payment information and ask the user to confirm payment.
+timeoutfield: do not submit a payment transaction after the timeissued+timeout. - Display the payment information and ask the user to confirm payment.

 - Create and sign a payment transaction and submit it to the Payment Relay.